davrad/frustrating-tic-tac-toe/README.md

 # Frustrating Tic-Tac-Toe

 Frustrating Tic-tac-toe is a Tic-tac-toe game, written in Python and played in the terminal.
-Players have the choice to play it, either in mulitplayer against each other, or in singleplayer, against the frustrating computer player.
+Players have the choice to play it, either in Multi-player against each other, or in Single-player, against the frustrating computer player.
-Why is it frustrating?
+Why is it so frustrating?
-Because as a player, you cannot possibly win against the computer player, the best chances you have is to get a draw.
+Because as a player, you cannot possibly win against the computer, the best chances you have is to get a draw.

 ## Requirements